Spinach and Egg Breakfast Casserole

 - Seasonings: salt, pepper, garlic powder, turmeric, and cayenne pepper are needed.

-How To Make this Spinach and Egg Breakfast Casserole: (Step-by-Step Directions!)
+Directions To Make this Spinach and Egg Breakfast Casserole: (with Step-by-Step directions)

 2. Next, separate the egg yolks from the whites.
 Reserve the egg yolks for another recipe.
 Then add in 3 whole eggs into the bowl.